 Make sure you include any warning labels, as necessary.
 Learn how candle warning labels came about through Jim Becker, president of Candle Solutions.
 Because candles inherently have an open flame, there are issues with potential fires and safety hazards.

 Blue Aspen Originals provides information on making easy Cigar Band Labels for your soap.
 They're simple to make, protect the soap while permitting you to see and smell it, and allow the soap to "breathe."
 Many beginner-level soap makers use Cigar Band Labels as their first labeling system.
-To make it easy, their guide provides step-by-step instructions on creating your own clip art, wallpaper, and label set-up for your soaps.Continue to 5 of 8 below.
+To make it easy, its guide provides step-by-step instructions on creating clip art, wallpaper, and label set-up for your soaps.Continue to 5 of 6 below.

 Lightning Labels is America's first all-digital custom label printer.
-They print high-quality custom labels and stickers in small quantities at an affordable price.
+It prints high-quality custom labels and stickers in small quantities at an affordable price.
 This is a great vendor option for special batches, seasonal craft fairs, or special gifts.
 This custom label and sticker company supports bath and body products, e-juice vape labels, custom food labels, and more.

-If you want to print your own labels, World Label is a great place to buy a variety sizable labels.
-In business since 1998, this company provides over 30 different materials and templates for selling soap, along with instructions for how to get started.
-They also have a Free Soap and Candle Labels Biz-Starter Kit available on their site for your convenience.
+If you want to print your labels, World Label is a great place to buy a variety of sizable labels.
+In business since 1998, this company provides more than 100 different materials and templates for selling soap, along with instructions for how to get started.
+It also has a Free Soap and Candle Labels Biz-Starter Kit available on its site for your convenience.